tuandung2812/OOP-Project--Motion-Simulation/README.md

 - Pham Van Cuong - 20194421 – cuong.pv194421@sis.hust.edu.vn
 - Nguyen Tuan Dung - 20194427 - dung.nt194427@sis.hust.edu.vn

+# Problem description
+  Please read the pdf file in the "problem description: directory

+# Project Structure
+  + design : this directory contains the use case diagram and the class diagrams for the project
+  + presentation: contains the presentation
+  + problem description : contains brief description for our problem
+  + report : contains the project's report paper
+  + sourcecode : contains the source code
+  + You can also view our group's demo video for the system here : https://drive.google.com/file/d/1A9UDNGIRhWGYtT0B906GUPOCUYdytikT/view?usp=sharing

 # Member Assignments
 ## 1. Phạm Việt Thành - 20194454
 ### a)	Main class